 But you don’t want just any video; you want one that complements your brand and helps you achieve your business objectives.
 Which begs the question: When should use animation and motion graphics?

 Motion graphics are ideal for illustrating a point and highlighting important details.
-When a plot or narrative structure isn’t necessary, use can use the motion graphics techniques instead of animation.
+When a plot or narrative structure isn’t necessary, user can use motion graphics techniques instead of animation.

 Using motion graphics, you can simplify your complicated offerings and make a lasting impression on your target audience.
 Keep in mind that motion graphics are, at their essence, visual aids; as such, they are particularly well-suited to conveying otherwise incomprehensible concepts.